kasra-eshaghi/blog/_software/amazon-product-rating.markdown

 ---
-title: "Rating products on Amazon"
+title: "Rating Products for Amazon"
+excerpt: "In this project, I developed of a recommendor system(ish) for Amazon."
 ---
 <style>
 	table {